Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - Write a migration script that reads from the old database and writes to the correct shard

-- Run the migration over a weekend (6 hours for 4M users)
+- Run the migration during a low-traffic window (several hours at a few million users)

 - Update the API to use sharded routing